Public Intoxication in Virginia by Misdemeanor Lawyer Fairfax VA

 It is also possible that these charges will impact your child’s schooling and/or employment.
 If your child has a child of his/her own, these charges could impact child custody and/or parenting time arrangements.
 These are only some of the many reasons why an underage DUI or DWI charge must be treated seriously and urgently.
 Failing to adequately respond to legitimate or illegitimate charges could impact your child for life.
-As a result, it is imperative that if your child has been charged with an underage DUI or DWI, you need to contact an experienced Fairfax, VA misdemeanor lawyer now.
+As a result, it is imperative that if your child has been charged with an underage DUI or DWI, you need to contact an experienced Virginia misdemeanor lawyer in Fairfax now.

 If your underage son or daughter has been charged with a DUI or a DWI, the charges may be legitimate or illegitimate.
-Regardless, there are strong defensive tactics that an experienced Fairfax, VA misdemeanor lawyer may be able to use in order to either get the charges dismissed or to mitigate any potential consequences your son or daughter may be facing in the wake of these accusations.
+Regardless, there are strong defensive tactics that a misdemeanor lawyer in Fairfax, VA may be able to use in order to either get the charges dismissed or to mitigate any potential consequences your son or daughter may be facing in the wake of these accusations.

 An underage DUI or DWI conviction is serious business and should not be treated lightly.
 If your child is convicted and this infraction remains on his or her record, the consequences for his or her employment, schooling, housing and community life could last forever.
 Please contact a misdemeanor lawyer located in Virginia at May Law, LLP so that we can begin working to protect your child’s rights.